tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Solution

-A package opts-in to the Module goal by specifying a `"module"` entry field in place of the traditional `"main"` field in its `package.json`.
+A package opts-in to the Module goal by specifying `"module"` as the parse `"goal"` field in its `package.json`.
 Package dependencies are not affected by the opt-in and may be a mix of CJS and ES module packages.
-If a `package.json` does not contain a `"main"` or `"module"` field, or a `package.json` does not exist, then parse source text as either goal.
+If a parse goal is not specified, then parse source text as either goal.
 If there is a parse error that may allow the other goal to parse, then parse as the other goal.
 After this, the goal is known unambiguously and the environment can safely perform initialization without the possibility of the source text being run in the wrong goal.

 ### Algorithm

-#### Parse (Source, Goal, Throw)
+#### Parse (source, goal, throws)

   The abstract operation to parse source text as a given goal.

-  1. Bootstrap `Source` for `Goal`.
+  1. Bootstrap `source` for `goal`.
-  2. Parse `Source` as `Goal`.
+  2. Parse `source` as `goal`.
-  3. If Success, return `true`.
+  3. If success, return `true`.
-  4. If `Throw`, throw exception.
+  4. If `throws`, throw exception.
   5. Return `false`.

 #### Operation

-1. If there is a `package.json`, then
+1. If a package parse goal is specified, then
-  1. If `"module"` field exists without `"main"` field, then
-    1. Call `Parse(Source, Module, true)` and return.
-  2. Else if `"main"` field exists, then
+  1. Let `goal` be the resolved parse goal.
-    1. Call `Parse(Source, Script, true)` and return.
+  2. Call `Parse(source, goal, true)` and return.

 2. Fallback to multiple parse.
   1. If `Parse(Source, Script, false)` is `true`, then